giltene/wrk2/README.md

-  The model I chose for avoiding Coordinated Omission in wrk2 combines the use of constant throughput load generation with latency measurement that takes the intended constant throughout into account.
+  The model I chose for avoiding Coordinated Omission in wrk2 combines the use of constant throughput load generation with latency measurement that takes the intended constant throughput into account.
   Rather than measure response latency from the time that the actual transmission of a request occurred, wrk2 measures response latency from the time the transmission *should* have occurred according to the